 About Peninsula Lively Arts

-In addition to our performances, Peninsula Lively Arts is home to the Peninsula School of the Arts, where students of all ages and backgrounds, abilities and aspirations, can explore their passion for the arts and to develop their creative skills that will serve them on stage, in the classroom, and in every facet of their lives.
-We offer up to 100% scholarships as we believe everyone deserves to have access to the arts and to creativity.
+In addition to our performances, Peninsula Lively Arts is home to the Peninsula School of the Arts with five studios where students of all ages (from 3 to 80+) and backgrounds, abilities and aspirations, can explore their passion for dance and to develop their creative skills that will serve them on stage, in the classroom, and in every facet of their lives.
+We offer up to 100% scholarships as we believe everyone deserves to have access to dance and to creativity.

 Gregory Amato